 Almost one-quarter of LGBT older adults have not revealed their sexual orientation or gender identity to their primary physician, and bisexual women and men are less likely to disclose than lesbians and gay men.
-The American Medical Association11 (Policy H-160.991) states, "Unrecognized homosexuality by the physician or the patients' reluctance to report his or her sexual orientation can lead to failure to screen, diagnose or treat important medical problems" (para.
-16).
+The American Medical Association warns that physicians' failure to recognize, and patients' reluctance to disclose, can lead to failure to diagnose serious medical problems.
 We find that lack of disclosure prevents discussions about sexual health, risk of breast or prostate cancer, hepatitis, HIV risk, hormone therapy, and other risk factors.